mikamito998/ubuntu-termux/README.md

 - You can login user from termux to ubuntu just by typing yourusername.
 - You can also login root from termux to ubuntu just by typing root, without type proot-distro login ubuntu again, because it's to long.
 - You can use "su" command
+- Type command "groups yourusername" To check assign sudo privileges to a user
 - Note: Please change "yourusername" with name do you want

 ## 10. One Click Install